Stocks pull back from record highs as bond yields sink again - News Break

 Stocks pull back from record highs as bond yields sink again

-Stocks closed lower Thursday on Wall Street as bond yields fell again and investors turned cautious following the market's recent run of record highs.
+Stocks were broadly lower Thursday on Wall Street as bond yields continued to fall and investors turned cautious following the market's recent run of record highs.

-The S&P 500 fell 0.9%, weighed down by a broad slide driven mainly by technology, financial, industrial and communication companies.
-The benchmark index's pullback comes a day after it hit its eighth all-time high in nine trading days.
+The S&P 500 index fell 1.1% as of 3:16 p.m.
+Eastern, a day after it hit its eighth all-time high in nine trading sessions.
+The Dow Jones Industrial Average fell 380 points, or 1.1%, to 34,300 and the Nasdaq composite was down 0.9%, on pace to snap a three-day run of closing highs.
+Technology companies, banks and industrial stocks accounted for a big share of the sell-off.

 The bond market has been signaling concerns over the strength of the recovery for months, specifically that it may have peaked and is now leveling off to a steadier pace.
 The stock market has largely ignored those signals, analysts said, but could be coming around to that message amid struggling job growth and lackluster economic reports.